LesterAGarciaA97/RandomLearning/README.md

 # RandomLearning
-The main purpose of this repository is for the random learning of videos or books on any technology subject, either for university assignments or for own learning.
+The main purpose of this repository is storage the random learning from videos, books, blogs and many other in any technology subject, either for university assignments or for own learning.